tylerauerbeck/datum/README.md

-# go-template
+# Datum Core

-Template repo for golang graphql apis
+This repo will hold the core server / handler for Datum services.

 ## Create Schema